kingsor/mdwiki/NextSteps-IdeasBucket.md

 * [An introduction to Meteor](https://www.youtube.com/watch?v=dOCMpoeuwTI)
 * [10 Tips to Get a Job Working with Meteor](https://themeteorchef.com/blog/10-tips-to-get-a-job-working-with-meteor/) (Mar 28, 2016) - [Nate Strauser](http://natestrauser.me/)'s recommendations for developers looking to get a job with Meteor.
 * [We Work Meteor](https://www.weworkmeteor.com/) - The premier job board and developer community space specifically for Meteor.
 [Source code](https://github.com/nate-strauser/wework) on GitHub.
+* [Building An App In 45 Minutes With Meteor](https://www.smashingmagazine.com/2013/06/build-app-45-minutes-meteor/) (Jun 13, 2013) - what if I built an app that lets the user add their Twitter account to a list in a single click?
+* [I’ve been running Meteor at scale for a year now.
+Here’s what I’ve learned.](https://medium.freecodecamp.com/scaling-meteor-a-year-on-26ee37588e4b#.ike82ll3a) (Dec 11, 2016) - A year ago I wrote an article describing my first experiences scaling Meteor.
+In short, I created a popular fantasy football website using Meteor.
+At a certain point, my service started slowing down.
+The single server I had running the game could no longer handle the load.
+I was able to solve these early scaling issues by — among other things — adding additional servers.
+Well, when last summer’s new season of football arrived, I once again ran into scaling issues.
+Adding more servers alone wouldn’t solve these problems.
+But I did manage to overcome them.
+This article will explain things I learned this time around, broken down into six pieces of practical advice.
+	* [First Experiences Scaling a Meteor App](https://medium.freecodecamp.com/first-experiences-scaling-a-meteor-app-14a48e62a4af#.xr3jtm1ol) (Nov 2, 2015) - I recently went through the challenge and ordeal of having to scale my Meteor app.
+It’s a project that had already been running in production for about a year.
+This summer the app became a lot more popular with thousands of preseason signups.
+My initial setup could no longer handle the load and I was faced with a scaling problem that had to be solved quickly.
+This article describes the process I went through and some of the things I learnt along the way and my hope is that it will help others that face similar challenges in the future.
+It will cover the basics, such as what scaling is, and how load balancing works.
+It will also walk you through some basic setups, and show you how to scale your Meteor app.
+	* [Minimum Viable DevOps](https://medium.freecodecamp.com/minimum-viable-devops-919972dfd9e0#.kb8cfek3x) (Jul 6, 2016) - Startup Genome says premature scaling is the number one cause of startup death.
+You shouldn’t spend time optimizing a product when you don’t even know if users want it.
+Yet every time you launch a web app, you run the risk of actually succeeding, and your server should be ready to handle the load.
+In this article I’ll share a simple, free recipe to get your app launch-ready.
+An hour spent following these steps will save you countless hours of sleep over the course of your product’s lifetime.

 ## Web Apps Samples (Open Source)

+### App for Conferences and Events
+* [Connfa!](http://connfa.com/) - Open Source iOS & Android App for Conferences and Events
+* [Squanchy](https://github.com/rock3r/squanchy) - Squanchy is an open source schedule platform for conferences.
+It was born as a fork of Connfa, but later diverged to embrace different design decision and user needs.

 ### Issue Tracker
 * [NullDesk/TicketDesk](https://github.com/NullDesk/TicketDesk) (ASP.NET MVC 5, Entity Framework 6, C#) - TicketDesk is an issue tracking system for IT Help Desks.
 TicketDesk is efficient and designed to do only one thing, facilitate communications between help desk staff and end users.
 The overriding design goal is to be as simple and frictionless for both users and help desk staff as is possible.